We want all young people to fulfil their potential, to be safe, resilient and have strong families that support them through their teenage years.

 Youth Justice service

 As part of our youth justice system, the Early Intervention and Prevention team works with young people who are referred to us by the police to assess their suitability for a diversion programme, youth caution or youth conditional caution as an alternative to court action.
 We work with the young person and their family to make sure that the right one-to-one or group support is put in place to prevent getting into trouble with the police again.
+You can find out more information about Youth Justice Service.

 Family mediation service